 Credit and Debit Cards

-Shop Pay accepts major credit and debit cards, including Visa, Mastercard, American Express, and Discover.
-These payment methods allow users to complete transactions quickly and securely.
-Since these cards are widely used, most shoppers can easily make payments without any issues.
+Shop Pay supports all major credit and debit cards, including Visa, Mastercard, American Express, and Discover.
+These cards allow users to make payments quickly and securely.
+Because these payment options are widely used, most shoppers can complete transactions without any issues.

 Shop Pay Installments